How to Change Photo Album Names on iPhone & iPad

 Renaming those photo albums isn’t entirely obvious though, so we’ll cover how to do this on an iPad, iPhone, and iPod touch.

-Renaming Photo Albums on iPhone & iPod touch
+How to Rename Photo Albums on iPhone, iPad, & iPod touch

 - Tap directly on the name of the album you want to rename to summon the keyboard

-- Enter the new album name then tap “Done” to complete the change
+- Enter the new album name you want to use for that photos album, then tap “Done” to complete the change

-Changing an album name on the iPhone and iPod touch both look identical, and while doing this on the iPad is basically the same process, it looks pretty different because the albums are displayed in thumbnail views rather than lists.
+Changing an album name on the iPhone and iPod touch both look identical, and while doing this on the iPad is basically the same process, it looks pretty different because the albums are displayed slightly differently due to having a larger screen size compared to iPhone.

-You can rename any album with the exception of Camera Roll, which holds all photos on the device.
+You can rename any album with the exception of Camera Roll, which holds all photos on the device, and the stock default albums.
 There are some cases where you won’t want to change the given names though, because some iOS image editing apps like Snapseed will create their own albums for photos altered or modified with those apps.
 As you may have guessed, if you change the name of those albums made by apps and then use the app again, that app will end up generating a new album with the apps name again anyway.